scottgriv/River-Charts/README.md

 │   ├─ urls.py # The URL declarations for this Django project.
 │   └─ wsgi.py # An entry-point for WSGI-compatible web servers to serve your project.
 ├─ rivercharts # A directory for the rivercharts app.
-│   ├─ data # A directory for static JSON data.
-│   │    ├─ demo.json # A JSON file used for static data when USE_DEMO_DATA is set to True in config.py.
 │   ├─ templates # A directory for HTML templates.
 │   │    ├─ rivercharts # A directory for HTML templates specific to the river_charts app.
 │   │    ├─ error.html # An HTML template that displays an error message.